Resonant squeezed light from photonic Cooper pairs: Conclusions

 The usefulness of the Ramaniton is evident from Fig.~\ref{fig:occupation}.
 As time evolves, the number of photons/phonons goes from $0$ to $\sim 10^{2}$; capturing this range of modes with exact numerical diagonalization is challenging.
 The Ramaniton solves this problem and enables analytical determination of the regimes where optimal squeezing takes place.

-We show that the amount of vacuum noise squeezing, a property that is well-known to arise from entanglement \cite{Duan2000} shows local maxima (resonances) as a function of photon time of flight $t$ or waveguide propagation length $L$. ``Resonant squeezing'' occurs when the average number of excited phonons $\langle N_c\rangle$ becomes equal to zero for nonzero $t$ or $L$.
+We show that the amount of two-mode vacuum noise squeezing, a property that is well-known to arise from entanglement \cite{Duan2000} shows local maxima (resonances) as a function of photon time of flight $t$ or waveguide propagation length $L=c't$. ``Resonant squeezing'' occurs when the average number of excited phonons $\langle N_c\rangle$ becomes equal to zero \NM{at the same time that the number of Stokes and antiStokes photons is nonzero}.
 When this happens the number of Stokes and antiStokes photons become equal, leading to ``photonic pairing'', with squeezing measured in dB increasing logarithmically with the number of photons.

 The global maximum for squeezing happens when both the condition for resonant squeezing $\langle N_c\rangle =0$ and the condition for phonon resonance $q=1$ are simultaneously satisfied.
-In this case the ``paired state'' has maximum brightness.
+In this case the ``paired state'' has maximum brightness \NM{and the amount of squeezing increases logarithmically with the laser frequency as shown in Eq.~(\ref{opt_noise})}.
 As seen in the $q=1$ curve of Fig.~\ref{fig:squeezing_t}, the global maximum peak is relatively broad as a function of $L$, so maximum squeezing can be achieved without the need of high precision on the value of $L$.
 This leads to our prediction that up to 28~dB of squeezing may be reached in silicon on insulator waveguides, provided that light can be extracted near the optimal waveguide length $L=8.89\times 10^{3}c'/\Omega = 7.95$~mm.
-Achieving this would be a significant improvement on the 15~dB of squeezing measured in an optical table \cite{Vahlbruch2016} and also on the 11~dB of squeezing inferred before extraction on a photonic chip \cite{Nehra2022}.
+Achieving this would be a significant improvement on the 15~dB of squeezing measured in an optical table \cite{Vahlbruch2016} and also on the 11~dB of squeezing inferred before extraction on optical fibers \cite{Dong2008} and photonic chips \cite{Nehra2022}.

+We expect similar resonant squeezing phenomena to occur in resonators that trap photons for extended periods of time.
+The photon trapping time $\tau$ will play a similar role as the propagation time $t=L/c'$ in waveguides, leading to optimal squeezing for certain values of $\tau$ that depend not only on resonator length but also on resonator quality factor $Q$.

+The conventional mechanism for generating squeezed states in waveguides is to use photon evolution under the Kerr effect in order to convert a coherent state into a one-mode squeezed state \cite{Andersen2016}.
+This process is optimized in optical fibers measuring several meters long, and it was pointed out that Raman scattering out of the squeezed photon mode provides the limiting factor for maximum squeezing \cite{Dong2008}.
+Our work presents a qualitatively different mechanism, where Raman scattering acts instead as the generator of two-mode squeezed states, leading to maximum squeezing in waveguides with much shorter length.

 In conclusion, we described a theory for phonon-mediated generation of squeezed light.
 The theory opens up avenues for material and device optimization in integrated quantum photonics for quantum information and sensing applications.